Superrehtard/old_diaspora_wiki/Deployment.md

 - Using a separate port like https://host.example.org:11433/ is, as for http, the simplest to handle on the server side.
 But some users lives behind firewalls blocking outbound https requests to other ports than 443.
 Upcoming websocket implementations might also limit the range of allowed ports.
 - Using a separate domain like diaspora.example.org.
 This makes it easy do define a virtual server in the existing web server configuration.
-But it needs a DNS registration, which might be troublesome ie. g. for a user with just a dynamic DNS address.
+But it needs a DNS registration, which might be troublesome e. g., for a user with just a dynamic DNS address.
 OTOH. this is the only way which makes it possible to forward https traffic to another host without packing up SSL.
 - Using a sub-uri like host.example.org/diaspora.
 This does not require any DNS registrattion, and provides a simple mechanism to map what should be forwarded to diaspora for the web server.
 This is the way mythtv, one of the battle-hardened web applications for home use, works.